More Women Come Forward To Share Stories Of R. Kelly Abuse

 — The Hill (@thehill) February 22, 2019

 At a press conference, Scaff said she is speaking out about the pain Kelly caused her to encourage others to come forward as well.
-Law enforcement already has video evidence of Kelly’s past crimes though they are likely many other instances of abuse that are undocumented.
+Law enforcement already has video evidence of Kelly’s past crimes, though there are likely many other instances of abuse that are undocumented.
 Scaff believes there are more victims out there that have yet to make a statement.

 “I am speaking out because I want to encourage other victims who I know must be out there to come forward as well.
 I want justice for anyone who is a victim of R. Kelly.”

-Michael Avenatti an attorney for the case, is relieved that Kelly’s day of reckoning has finally come.
+Michael Avenatti, an attorney for the case, is relieved that Kelly’s day of reckoning has finally come.
 According to The Chicago Sun Times, he said that this is a day of justice that is long overdue.

 “Today marks a watershed movement in the 25 years of abuse by this predator, R. Kelly.
 These were the most vulnerable, yet this predator, Mr. Kelly, preyed on them.
 It is high-time that you face justice for the conduct you have engaged in for over two decades and don’t count on getting out of prison.”